Scorpion-Security-Labs/OpenHashAPI/docs/API.md

 - The `LISTNAME` parameter will attempt to update that file with new items.
 - Authenticated: `true`
 - Query Params: `name`
-- Access Role: `canEditPrivateLists` in user attributes and `allow-private-lists` in server configuration
+- Access Role: `canEditUserLists` in user attributes and `allow-user-lists` in server configuration
 - Responses:
     * `200` OK
     * `Content-Type`: `text/plain`